ajaykumargdr/evaluation/README.md

 1. Open the command prompt (CMD) or terminal.
 2. Navigate to the project folder using the `cd` command.
    For Example: `cd /d "D:\Ajay Kumar Block Chain"`
-3. Once the compilation is successful, you can run the project by executing the generated executable.
+3. To compile the code, run the following command:`g++ -o main main.cpp block.cpp blockChain.cpp transaction.cpp`
-   For example: `main`
+4. Once the compilation is successful, you can run the project by executing the generated executable `main` file.